textbook/rxjest/README.md

 import "rxjest";  // or require("rxjest");
 ```

+### Matchers

+Once added, the following matchers will be available:

+#### `.toEmit`

-You can now use `.toEmit` to check that the supplied observable emits the specified value at some point before
+`.toEmit` checks that the supplied observable emits the specified value at some point before completing:
-completing:

 ```js
 it("asserts that a matching value was emitted", async () => {